 Though Dinezon’s place in the development of Yiddish literature has been neglected over time, the publication of these stories sets him firmly in the ranks of his fellow Yiddish writers and finally makes this collection available to current and future generations.
-Through poignantly drawn characters and keen observations, Dinezon offers a firsthand look into 19th century shtetl life and provides a treasure trove of Yiddish history, culture, and values.
+Through poignantly drawn characters and keen observations, Dinezon offers a firsthand look into 19th-century shtetl life and provides a treasure trove of Yiddish history, culture, and values.

 About the Author

 Jacob Dinezon, like Charles Dickens, championed the poor and oppressed, especially children.
-Called the first sentimental writer of modern Yiddish literature by literary scholars, Dinezon used his pen to expose the hypocrisy and injustice in shtetl society, and his stories reveal a deep love and commitment to uplifting and enlightening the Jewish people.
-In this collection of never-before translated stories, Dinezon recalls his childhood years in the shtetl, the colorful characters he encountered along the way, and the events that ignited his passion for writing.
+Called the first sentimental writer of modern Yiddish literature by literary scholars, Dinezon used his pen to expose the hypocrisy and injustice in urban and shtetl society, and his stories reveal a deep love and commitment to uplifting and enlightening the Jewish people.
+In this collection of never-before-translated stories, Dinezon recalls his childhood years in the shtetl, the colorful characters he encountered along the way, and the events that ignited his passion for writing.